Harriss1989/rock-paper-scissor-/README.md

 * HTML5
 * CSS3
-* JavaScript - I have added a error message to the game, if no JavaScript is active on the device used a message with instructions on how to get the game to function.
+* JavaScript - I have added an error message to the game, if no JavaScript is active on the device used a message will appear with instructions on how to get the game to function.

 ![image of error message no js](/assets/images/errormessage.png)